Chapters

 The graph of a quadratic function is one of the conic sections (circle, ellipse, parabola, or hyperbola), but in this section, we’ll focus only on parabolas.

-The graph of — the simplest quadratic function — reveals several key features of a parabola.
+— the simplest quadratic function — reveals several key features of a parabola.
 For instance,

 , and